 St. Mark's College is the Catholic theological college at the University of British Columbia.
-We offer graduate degree programs to teachers, administrators, health workers, and other professionals, including master’s degrees; an undergraduate degree program for aspiring teachers; and certificates in Religious Education, Theological Studies, Pastoral Studies, Catholic Ministry Leadership, and Educational Leadership.
+We offer graduate degree programs to teachers, administrators, health workers, and other professionals, and certificates in Religious Education, Theological Studies, Pastoral Studies, and Catholic Ministry Leadership.
 We also offer continuing education courses throughout the year.
 We have been entrusted by the Archdiocese of Vancouver to provide the academic component of the Permanent Deacon program.

 |St. Mark's College is now working with CanadaHelps.org to simplify donations via credit card.
 Please click on the button to the right to make your contribution.|